 What if I want a bike that's for sale on Life Cycle's eBay store?

-We are experiencing an extremely high level of demand for bikes at the moment and our eBay bikes are often sold by the time we get in touch with key workers.
+We are experiencing an extremely high level of demand for bikes at the moment and our eBay bikes are often sold by the time we get in touch with you.
 We want to manage expectations fairly, so please don't set your heart on a bike we have on eBay.
 Instead, we will contact you to discuss your needs and match you with a bike that we have in stock.
 We are holding back bikes specifically for the Wheels to Work scheme.

 What if I arrive and the bike isn’t right for me?